 Following President George W. Bush's visit to New York, Wendeen brought her combined expertise as a due diligence expert in government assignments to the table.
 She began to recruit and vet lawyers and law firms for disaster recovery legal matters .
 Her legal consultancy provided pro bono executive counseling and attorney/law firm recommendations to businesses damaged or destroyed in downtown Manhattan.

-In 2002, following the death of Wendeen's father, she translated her 9/11 initiative, that began as a legal affairs crisis counseling program, to a formalized role; engaged as the steward of legal affairs crisis counseling and attorney and counsel vetting services to high level government officials.
-HCTF focuses on securing highly specialized legal talent and law firm counsel needs arising from incidents of violence and natural disasters.
+In 2002, following the death of Wendeen's father, she converted her post 9/11 volunteer assistance- a legal affairs crisis counseling program, to a formalized role; engaged as the steward of legal affairs crisis counseling and attorney and counsel vetting services; working with high level government officials.
+HCTF focuses on securing highly specialized legal talent and law firm counsel in the aftermath of incidents of violence and natural disasters.

-The initiative was formalized as Hope's Champion Task Force, which now assists governments and citizens in America, American allies, and friends of America--around the world in the aftermath of catastrophic events-- frequently on overseas soil.
+During the Obama era, Hope's Champion Task Force grew its expertise and global operations; assisting governments and citizens in America, American allies, and friends of America--around the world -- frequently on overseas soil.
 She treats this work as a labor of love and a tribute to her father's nearly lifelong commitment to public service

-Wendeen Eolis Loves New York!
+Wendeen Eolis Loves New York City!

-WHE/Charles Gargano at WTCWendeen went on to become a special advisor to George Pataki, shortly before his New York State gubernatorial victory.
+Wendeen went on to become a special advisor to George Pataki, shortly before his New York State gubernatorial victory.
 She joined his administration as first assistant and senior advisor in 1995, as a confidante and independent thinker who took meetings with the Governor and on his behalf with legislators and external civic and corporate leaders.
 Her special projects included hot potato issues including Indian casino affairs and rent de-regulation.
 She also collaborated with other senior members of the Administration, including the Chairman of the Empire State Development Corporation ,Ambassador Charles Gargano.
 She has since served, intermittently, as a special advisor to senior officials and numerous government agencies in the State of New York.